MostafaHakam98/OrderQ/docs/MIGRATION_GUIDE.md

 ## Prerequisites

 - Access to both source and destination nodes
-- Docker and Docker Compose installed on both nodes
+- Docker and docker compose  installed on both nodes
 - SSH access to transfer files (or use alternative methods)
 - Sufficient disk space for the export